-CAPE TOWN second most populated city in South Africa and the legislative capital of the country
+Kigali The most populated city in Rwanda and the capital of the country

 TRUE SCHOLAR CONFERENCE Copyright © 2017 - 2018